CARES Act: Economic impact

 In mid-April, a survey released by the James Beard Foundation and the Independent Restaurant Coalition indicated that 80 percent of restaurant owners (representing roughly half a million businesses which employ eleven million people) did not believe that their businesses were likely to survive, despite the CARES Act and the PPP.
 Advisors nominated by the White House to their Great American Economic Revival Industry Group for the food industry included 23 celebrities and executives of large chains, but no small business owners.

 In a release dated April 16, 2020, the Congressional Budget Office estimated that the CARES Act "will increase federal deficits by about $1.7 trillion over the 2020–2030 period."
 Part of the reason this is less than the $2.2 trillion included in the CARES Act is that income and costs as part of the Treasury's emergency lending program are expected to offset each other.

 Following the passage of the CARES act, real disposable personal income jumped to over 17,200 billion of chained 2012 dollars from a previous 15,200 billion of chained 2012 dollars in January.

 Political impacts

 The passage of the CARES act occurred during the 2020 election cycle.
 Steven Mnuchin, the Treasury Secretary, insisted to the IRS that the checks to individuals include Trump's name, the first time a president's name appeared on an IRS expenditure.
 IRS officials believed the White House was politicizing the agency to boost Trump's reelection bid.
 The officials also worried that it would be in violation of the 1939 Hatch Act, among other federal laws, seeking a legal opinion from the Treasury Department and guidance from the Justice Department.
 The request was approved by agency attorneys.
-The request to add Trump's name and a letter from the White House stood to delay the mailing (due to reprinting), but the checks were sent on time.
+The request to add Trump's name and a letter from the White House stood to delay the mailing (due to reprinting), and triggered public criticism, but the checks were sent on time.